 I did the first version of the front end in React using HP's Grommet framework.
 This worked OK, but doing this on the side, I wasn't constantly doing front end programming and didn't look at it much in the offseason.

 When I went to pick it back up and wanted to make a few tweaks, I found that a bunch of the React API and frameworks I had been using were out of date.
 Around the same time I saw an article on Elm, and started playing round with that.

 I liked it enough that — when I had hernia surgery and had to lay around for a week — I took the opportunity to recode the entire site in Elm, which is what it's been the past two season.

-I like Elm a lot, I just sometimes wonder whether it's not boring enough.
+I like Elm a lot and might do a separate writeup on it at some point.
+I do sometimes wonder whether it's not boring enough though.

 Fantasy Math hasn't seen wide adoption and remains fairly unknown.
 I think there are a couple reasons:

 One of big drawbacks to Bayesian Fantasy Football was fixed shape parameter didn't allow for boom/bust guys.
 That's more flexible in Fantasy Math, but not to the extent I would like.
 This is one of the reasons I'm redoing the distribution fitting using more advanced techniques.

 I want the site to work better on mobile.
 Ideally people would be able to import roster and matchup information too.

 I'm not sure on pricing.
 While I'd love for it to be reasonably priced and widely adopted, that's not happening currently.
 I like running the site and have learned a lot doing it, but now that I'm out on my own I may need to focus on things that are profitable.